 The Gabrielino Trail is a furbulous 28-mile point-to-point trail near Altadena, California that treks through the Angeles National Forest.
 Dog owners love this furrific trail because their adventure dogs are allowed to join them, on leash of course!

-Purchasing a parking pass for $5 a day or $30 annually, you can park at several different trailheads within the park.
+Purchasing a parking pass for $5 a day, or $30 for a year, allows you to park at several different trailheads within the Angeles National Forest.
 While the entire trail would take about 15 hours to complete, many hikers choose to hike just a portion of the trail.
 You have several different options for length and difficulty, while still getting to see all sorts of beautiful sights along the way.

 This busy hike is pawpular with families, dog walkers, and mountain bikers.
 Some sections of the trail are quite narrow, so you'll need to be on the lookout for passing cyclists.
 Many sections of the trail have only a modest elevation gain, meaning hikers of all experience levels can complete it, but hiking the entire trail is only recommended for experienced hikers.

 You and your dog are going to love hiking the Gabrielino Trail together!